pcoccoli/website/template/content/about.md

 ### Technical Steering Committee (TSC)

-The TSC directs the day-to-day technical activities of [the OCA].
+The TSC directs the day-to-day technical activities of the OCA.
 TSC members include representatives from the developer community who are actively contributing to the project.